cazacov/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 2. Exploration ####

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data is distributed between image classes.
-The distribution is not uniform and probably represents real distribution on German streets.
+The distribution is not uniform and probably represents the real sign distribution on German streets.

 ![Image classes distribution](images/distribution.png)